satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 </order>
 ```

-If the XML parser is misconfigured, the specified contents of the `/etc/passwd` file will be written to the `<items>` block.
-Here we have caused the injection.
+If the XML parser is misconfigured, the specified contents of the `/etc/passwd` file will be written to the `<items>` block as the injection.

 #### Mitigation

-Here it is important to configure our XML parser correctly (a technique common to all programming languages):
+It is important to configure our XML parser correctly and is a technique common to all programming languages:

-1. disable the use and loading of external DTDs (Document Type Definition)
+1. Disable the use and loading of external DTDs (Document Type Definition)
-2. disable processing of external generic entities
+2. Disable processing of external generic entities
-3. disable processing of external parametric entities
+3. Disable processing of external parametric entities

 ```java
 DocumentBuilderFactory dbf = DocumentBuilderFactory.newInstance();